schuang/mpi-tutorial/README.md

 # MPI Tutorial

-MPI code examples and some.
+MPI code examples and some related stuff.

 By [Shao-Ching Huang](github.com/schuang)